Ecstasy: Three Tales of Chemical Romance: Cultural references

 Following the 2012 Jimmy Savile sexual abuse scandal, commentators have remarked on the seemingly uncanny resemblance between the character of Freddy Royle and Savile and Welsh has stated he was aware of the Savile rumours at the time.
 He has stated: "I had nothing to do with the hospital services, or NHS trusts, or the BBC, so how come I knew this rumour about Jimmy Savile, this eccentric British institution?
 There must have been so much stuff on the grapevine.
 But there was a whole culture then of not addressing these issues."

 The American rock band My Chemical Romance was named after the book, after the bassist, Mikey Way, was shown the book while working in a Barnes & Noble before the band was formed.
-The phrase "Chemical Romance" caught his eye and was shocked nobody had used it as a band name before, prompting him to eventually come up with their band's name, who formed in 2001.
+The phrase "Chemical Romance" caught his eye and he was shocked nobody had used it as a band name before, prompting him to use it for his own band's name.
 Frank Iero said that the name was popular and many people in the New Jersey punk rock scene were jealous they hadn't thought of something like it.